nightscout/trio-docs/docs/configuration/settings/algorithm/target-behavior.md

 The Half Basal Exercise Target allows ou to scale down your basal insulin during exercise or scale up your basal insulin when eating soon by setting a manual temp target.
 To scale down for exercise, set a temp target above 100 mg/dL.
 To scale up for eating soon, set a temp target below 100 mg/dL.

-For example, at a temp target of 160 mg/dL, your basal is reduced by 50%, but this scaled depending on how far away from 100 your temp target is set.
+For example, at a temp target of 160 mg/dL, your basal is reduced by 50%, but this is scaled depending on how far away from 100 your temp target is set.

 - Temp Target $= 160$ mg/dL: $50$% reduction in profile basal
 - Temp Target $= 140$ mg/dL: $60$% reduction in profile basal